invoke-ai/InvokeAI/docs/contributing/MODEL_MANAGER.md

 exceeds the value specified in Invoke's `convert_cache` configuration variable.

-#### List[str]=installer.scan_directory(scan_dir: Path, install: bool)

-This method will recursively scan the directory indicated in `scan_dir` for new models and either install them in the models directory or register them in place, depending on the setting of `install` (default False).

-The return value is the list of keys of the new installed/registered models.

-#### installer.sync_to_config()

-This method synchronizes models in the models directory and autoimport directory to those in the `ModelConfigRecordService` database.
-New models are registered and orphan models are unregistered.

 #### installer.start(invoker)

 The `start` method is called by the API intialization routines when